 Remember when you could lend out a book to friends?
 You can’t do that with ebooks on Amazon.
 Or resell a vinyl records to a store?
 You can’t do that with a Spotify subscription.
 That’s all coming back digitally.

 NFTs are the way we get from here to there.
-But now, NFTs display metadata for all to see.
+But now, NFTs hold no secrets: they display metadata for the world to see.
 With private NFTs, an NFT can unlock content if you own it.
+No middleman exists: if you own the NFT, you can access the content.
 That’s the beauty of end-to-end token-gating.

 We built an app as a proof-of-concept for end-to-end token-gating.